foxdonut/meiosis/tutorial/lessons/03-streams.md

 <a name="exercises_2"></a>
 ### [Exercises](#exercises_2)

 Try it out: notice that `{"value":0}` appears in the output on the right.
 This is our initial state.
 Now, within the console, type and then press Enter:

-`actions.increment()`
+`actions.increment(update)`

 In the output on the right, you will see `{"value":1}` appear, showing that the state has been updated.
-Try `actions.increment()` again and also `actions.decrement()`.
+Try `actions.increment(update)` again and also `actions.decrement(update)`.

 We are starting to implement the Meiosis pattern:

 - an `update` stream
 - actions push **patches** onto the `update` stream
 - a `states` stream that `scan`s the `update` stream, starting with an initial state and applying patches to the state with an **accumulator** function
 - a `map` on the `states` stream to display the stream of states.

 You've probably noticed that our patches and our accumulator function are pretty limited.
 Indeed, our patches are just numbers, and all the accumulator function does is add the number to the state value.
 In the upcoming sections, we will look at more general-purpose patches and accumulator functions, fully implementing the Meiosis pattern in the process.

 > **A Note about Using Mithril Streams**: if you're using Mithril as a view library, you can use